tomland123/delete_discord/README.md

 # Delete Discord

-**_WARNING_** This script violates the Discord Terms of Service if used.
+**_WARNING_** This script may violate the Discord Terms of Service if used.
 Your account might be suspended for suspicious activity.

 What this does:

-It lists all the servers and the channels on your server that your bot account is a part of.
+It lists all the servers and the channels on your server that your account is a part of.
 Then, it can delete all of your messages in a server or in a specific channel on a server.
 This is useful to free up hard disk space on Discord's servers, and so on.

 **How to use:**